 Unfortunately, we observed a surprising system performance degradation after the Tomcat server upgrade, as shown in Figure 1.
-We call the system with TomcatSync as $SYS{tomcatV7}$ and the other one with TomcatAsync as $SYS{tomcatV8}$.
-This figure shows the $SYS{tomcatV7}$ saturates at workload 11000 while $SYS{tomcatV8}$ saturates at workload 9000.
-At workload 11000, $SYS{tomcatV7}$ outperforms $SYS{tomcatV8}$ by 28% in throughput, and the average response time is one order of magnitude less (226ms vs. 2820ms).
+We call the system with TomcatSync as SYS{tomcatV7} and the other one with TomcatAsync as SYS{tomcatV8}.
+This figure shows the SYS{tomcatV7} saturates at workload 11000 while SYS{tomcatV8} saturates at workload 9000.
+At workload 11000, SYS{tomcatV7} outperforms SYS{tomcatV8} by 28% in throughput, and the average response time is one order of magnitude less (226ms vs. 2820ms).
 Such a result is counter intuitive since we upgrade Tomcat from a lower thread-based version to a newer asynchronous one.
-We note that in both cases the Tomcat server CPU is the bottleneck resource in the system; all the hardware resources (e.g., CPU and memory) of other component servers are far from saturation (< 60%).
+We note that in both cases the Tomcat server CPU is the bottleneck resource in the system; all the hardware resources of other component servers are far from saturation (< 60%).

-We use Collectl [2] to collect system level metrics (e.g., CPU and context switches), another interesting phenomenon we observed is that TomcatAsync encounters significantly higher number of context switches than TomcatSync when the system is at the same workload.
+The other interesting phenomenon we observed using Collectl [2] is that TomcatAsync encounters significantly higher number of context switches than TomcatSync when the system is at the same workload.
 For example, at workload 10000 TomcatAsync encounters 12950 context switches per second while only 5930 for TomcatSync, less than half of the previous case.
 It is reasonable to suggest that high context switches in TomcatAsync cause high CPU overhead, leading to inferior throughput compared to TomcatSync.
 However, the traditional wisdom told us that a server with asynchronous architecture should have less context switches than a thread-based server.
 So why did we observe the opposite here?
 We will discuss about the cause in the next section.